AdobeDocs/campaign-classic.en/help/interaction/using/creating-offer-spaces.md

 >
 >The status of an offer proposition will automatically be changed to "Presented" if the offer is linked to a delivery with the "Sent" status.

-### Configure the status when the proposition is created {#configuring-the-status-when-the-proposition-is-created}
+### Configuring the status when the proposition is created {#configuring-the-status-when-the-proposition-is-created}

 When an offer proposition is created by the interaction engine its status is changed, whether it is an inbound or an outbound interaction.
 The choice between these two values depends on the way the offer spaces were configured in the **[!UICONTROL Design]** environment